sakuratsuyu/Note/docs/Mathematics_Basis/NA/Chap_4.md

 # Chapter 4 | Numerical Differentiation and Integration

-Before everything start, it's necessary to introduce an approach to reduce truncation error: Richardson's extrapolation.
+Before everything start, it's necessary to introduce an approach to reduce truncation error: **Richardson's extrapolation**.
 ### Richardson's Extrapolation

 Suppose for each $h$, we have a formula $N(h)$ to approximate an unknown value $M$.
 And suppose the truncation error have the form